rmcmillan34/algorithmic-trading-learning-roadmap/README.md

 - General Skills: Technical Writing, Databases, Project management, and more.
 - Software Engineering: Writing clean, efficient code and following best practices for project deployment and version control.

-This repository is designed as a repository of information, and learning guide, adaptable for individual use or collaboration, and suitable for any level of experience.
+This repository is designed to be used as a local repository, to organise resources, and learning materials, adaptable for individual use or collaboration, and suitable for any level of experience.

 ## Repository Structure
 Each branch in this repository is dedicated to a specific knowledge area.
-Branches contain:
+Branches contain references to:

 - Curated Resources: Articles, tutorials, course and book recommendations.
 - Certifications: Suggested industry-recognized certifications to validate your knowledge.
 - Projects: Practical project suggestions to apply concepts and build a portfolio.

 ## Usage Guide
-Select a Branch: Start with the branch that aligns best with your current knowledge or interest area (e.g., Data Science, Finance).
+Select a Topic: Start with the topic area that aligns best with your current lack of knowledge or an interest area (e.g., Data Science, Finance).
 Follow the Roadmap: Each branch contains a progressive list of topics.
 Start from the basics and work through each section, aiming to complete recommended certifications and projects.
-Build Projects: Apply your skills in the projects recommended within each subject.
-Projects are organized by complexity, so you can progress as your knowledge grows.
+Build Projects: Apply your newly gained skills to projects recommended within each subject.
 Document Your Progress: Use a note-taking application such as Obsidian or a Trello board to keep track of completed courses, certifications, and projects.
 Collaborate and Share: Share your progress and insights with the community.
 Open pull requests to suggest new resources or improvements.